Bakewell tart

-The Bakewell tart is a traditional British dessert originating in the town of Bakewell in Derbyshire, England.
-It consists of a shortcrust pastry shell filled with layers of jam and frangipane—a sweet almond-flavoured custard—topped with flaked almonds.
+The Bakewell tart is a traditional English cake originating in the town of Bakewell, in the Derbyshire Dales district of Derbyshire.
+It consists of a shortcrust pastry shell filled with layers of raspberry jam and frangipane—a sweet sponge cake made with almond flour—topped with flaked almonds.

 This dessert is a variant of the earlier Bakewell pudding.

 History

 The Bakewell tart evolved from the Bakewell pudding in the early 20th century.
 The Bakewell pudding itself is believed to have been created accidentally in the 19th century at the White Horse Inn.
 According to one account, the landlady, Mrs. Greaves, instructed her cook to prepare a jam tart, but the cook mistakenly spread the almond paste mixture on top of the jam rather than mixing it into the pastry, resulting in a new dessert.

 Over time, the Bakewell tart emerged as a distinct variation, featuring a shortcrust pastry base and a filling of jam and frangipane, topped with flaked almonds.
 The exact timeline of this evolution is debated, with some sources suggesting it occurred around 1820, while others propose as late as 1860.
 The first printed recipe for the Bakewell Pudding appeared in Eliza Acton's 1845 cookbook, Modern Cookery for Private Families.